travis-ci/docs-travis-ci-com/user/enterprise/worker-configuration.md

 You can use [Docker bind mounts](https://docs.docker.com/storage/bind-mounts/) when the worker launches the container of a job.
-This lets you share files or directories across all jobs ran by a worker.
+This lets you share files or directories across all jobs run by a worker.
 Multiple binds can be provided as _space separated_ strings.

 For example, the setting below shows how to share the `/tmp` directory in read/write mode,